Key Takeaways

 - Blogs:

-- Happier Human: Explores mindfulness, gratitude, goal setting, and anxiety with information backed by research.
+- Happier Human: Exploring mindfulness, gratitude, goal setting, and anxiety with research-backed information.
 (Mentioned in Morning Upgrade)

-- Positivity Blog: Henrik Edberg writes about simplifying life, increasing happiness, and boosting self-esteem with practical tips.
+- Positivity Blog: Henrik Edberg shares practical tips on simplifying life, increasing happiness, and boosting self-esteem.
 (Mentioned in Morning Upgrade)

 🧭 Purpose & Meaning (Why We Garden)